Protected: SIGNUP FOR PASSWORD 23.10.2017 : #CoulthardAndCo was last modified: February 20th, 2018 by Becky Lamb

 The next morning, I went to breakfast solo, ate, headed to the chemist and picked up some little white sticks.
 I followed the instructions, set my phone timer for three minutes and voila.
 There were two little blue lines..
 Casual Sunday!
 I had spoken to Fabian the night before, and (of course) had googled a few symptoms – sore boobs, tiredness, no period, bloating) and he didn’t seem really to notice much (lol).
 As he was racing, I didn’t want to distract him (he had to win the points for that day and he didn’t need any more pressure than bringing home the first Australian DJR Team Penske win..) so I called my girlfriend Steph.

 Cue ALL the emotions – poor Steph!
 She was so excited, it was so nice!
 And my girlfriend Sam was due to pick me up in half an hour, so I told her when she came to my hotel why I wasn’t ready (it was a good excuse!) and she came in and we hugged and cried and laughed and danced!!
 It was incredibly overwhelming and emotional as you could expect!
 We then headed to the track, and like all good fairytales, Fabian won the weekend and was on the top step of the podium.
-As he returned to pitlane for our team photo, I gave him a big hug and kiss, and I think he was in a little shock.
+As he returned to pitlane for our team photo, I gave him a big hug and kiss as I whispered in his ear, and I think he was in a little shock.

 How Did You Find Out It Was Twins?

 This was a fun day!
 Fabian and I were 5w4d when we found out we were pregnant, assuming it was a single pregnancy (the thought of twins hadn’t even crossed our mind).
 We found out at the ultrasound at 7w.
 During the scan, I noticed there were two little black cells in the images, and innocently asked the sonographer, ‘is there two?’ to which she casually replied, ‘yeah, do twins run in your family?’